 Adolescence is known as the age of stress and strain.
-This is the period between childhood to adulthood and is a time of dramatic physical, cognitive and social changes for an individual.
-One of the stressful parts of adolescence is puberty.
+This is the period between childhood to adulthood and is a time of dramatic physical, cognitive and social changes for an individual in both girls and boys.
+One of the stressful parts of adolescence is puberty in girls.
 It generally marks the beginning of adolescence and is complete when girls experience their first menstrual period.

 What is puberty?